hardhats/vista-install-docs/New/InstallCache.rst

    :alt:  Final listing of Routine Mappings and the Save Changes button.

 The final step of preparing the Caché installation for testing is to set the instance to allow TELNET service.
-This is done though the System Administration
-> Security > Services menu.
+The evaluation version of Cache won't let you do this; so this is only for licensed versions.
+This is done though the System Administration > Security > Services menu.

 .. figure::
    images/InstallCache/ServicesMenu.png